Urinary Incontinence

 Functional incontinence: This type of incontinence occurs when people have urge incontinence but are unable to get to the toilet because of conditions such as dementia, stroke, or immobility.

-Some people may have mixed incontinence, which is a combination of the four types.
+Some people may have mixed incontinence, which is a combination of the 4 types.
 The most common combination is urge and stress incontinence.
 Incontinence can either be temporary (e.g., caused by infections or medications) or persistent.

 Symptoms and Complications